Thomarkey/ThomasProjectOSM/README.md

     * Give a list of comma separated devices.
     * The list of devices will be fed to `create_xml.py` in /scripts
     * This script will generate a new `testSuite.xml` with those devices
-* Provide ENV specific properties here as well!
+* Provide executionMode specific properties here as well!
 (See next topics)

 #### SauceLabs setup
 You'll need a sauce labs account with at least one active appium project.
 Use these credentials.